phetsims/greenhouse-effect/doc/model.md

-# Molecules And Light Screen:
+# Molecules And Light Screen

 The model describes the interaction between photons and molecules.
 In general, a photon emitter fires a photon at a molecule with which it will or will not interact.
 Whether or not a photon interacts with a given